Written by Carcassbomb

 - Doom metal

-There’s plenty of fuzzy cosmic riffs we’ve come to expect from the genre, but where this record really shines for me is the quieter sadder moments that linger perfectly.
+There’s plenty of fuzzy cosmic riffs we’ve come to expect from the genre, but where this record really excels is the quieter sadder moments that linger perfectly.
 Small instrumentals with a micro focus and patience.
 It does a lot to add to the overall feeling of the album, this notion of haunting and endless life.
-If it weren’t for the construction of the album it’s self and the music composition, a lot of this would be considered on average but the attention to detail often on a small scale, does a lot to set it apart.
-And of course the cover art which which is really eye grabbing – and how I came to find this on Bandcamp.
-Typically I highlight artists in my reviews but if I don’t and I’m not asking for help finding out, then assume it’s someone personal to the band and not an instagram artist.
+If it weren’t for the construction of the album itself and the music composition, a lot of this would be considered on average but the attention to detail often on a small scale, does a lot to elevate it.

-The album gets better as it goes on for me, with a fairly typical intro that narrows into a really cool groove as you continue.
-A stand out track is Ruins which is a straight up incredible track showcasing the essence of the record, with a variation of heavier vocals really adding to the atmosphere.
-They’re more like someone screaming down the street from you than studio metal vocals, really dark shit that’s also obscenely catchy.
+The album gets better as it goes on with a fairly typical intro that narrows into a really cool groove as you continue.
+A stand out track is “Ruins” which is a straight up incredible track showcasing the essence of the record, with a variation of heavier vocals really driving the atmosphere.
+They’re more like someone screaming down the street from you than studio metal vocals, really dark and obscenely catchy.
 Paired with the post metal tendencies of the instruments, it really gives me some comforting Battle Of Mice vibes.
 This record feels very personal in a similar way too, there’s no lyrics up on the bandcamp but what I am hearing sounds like some very passionate writing.

 There’s a good amount of variation over the tracks, with the sound and the presentation of the music.
 By the end of it I feel like I’ve been told a story and now I want to go back and listen further to count along the beats of each transition and lyrical theme.
 I love how it ends with an acoustic track showing her more traditional singing voice and ending on a very wistful note.
 I’m loving all of the international doom this year, there’s really some next level stuff going on in Europe with doom.
 It carries an exotic sensation.